learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience.md

 ### Tools Can Be Used In UX Design

 In addition to Bootstrap, Ant Design is another popular UI library and design system.
-It is specifically designed for React applications, providing a complete set of high-quality React components that make user interface development simpler, more consistent, and modular.
+It is specifically designed for React applications and other frontend frameworks like Vue, Angular and etc, providing a complete set of high-quality React components that make user interface development simpler, more consistent, and modular.
 Ant Design is ideal for building enterprise-level applications and dashboards with a focus on high performance, usability, and aesthetics.

 Ant Design provides a wide range of UI components, including buttons, icons, form elements, tables, and navigation menus.
 It also offers a consistent design language, making it easier for developers to create appealing user interfaces.
 The design ensures that your applications look great on different devices and screen sizes.
 More importantly, it is easy to use for beginners.
 Following steps are provided for you to start using Ant Design in your project.

 First, you need to install Ant Design in your React application.
-You can do this by running the following command:
+You can do this by running the following command (also you can use yarn command to install, here I provide method using npm):

 **npm install antd**